finnash/main.python-scripts/README.md

 Informal Negotiations

-To expedite resolution and control the cost of any dispute, controversy, or claim related to these Terms of Use (each a "Dispute" and collectively, the “Disputes”) brought by either you or us (individually, a “Party” and collectively, the “Parties”), the Parties agree to first attempt to negotiate any Dispute (except those Disputes expressly provided below) informally for at least __________ days before initiating arbitration.
+To expedite resolution and control the cost of any dispute, controversy, or claim related to these Terms of Use (each a "Dispute" and collectively, the “Disputes”) brought by either you or us (individually, a “Party” and collectively, the “Parties”), the Parties agree to first attempt to negotiate any Dispute (except those Disputes expressly provided below) informally for at least days before initiating arbitration.
 Such informal negotiations commence upon written notice from one Party to the other Party.

 Binding Arbitration

 Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity, or termination, shall be referred to and finally resolved by the International Commercial Arbitration Court under the European Arbitration Chamber (Belgium, Brussels, Avenue Louise, 146) according to the Rules of this ICAC, which, as a result of referring to it, is considered as the part of this clause.
-The number of arbitrators shall be __________.
-The seat, or legal place, of arbitration shall be __________
+The number of arbitrators shall be .
+The seat, or legal place, of arbitration shall be
 .
-The language of the proceedings shall be __________.
-The governing law of the contract shall be the substantive law of __________.
+The language of the proceedings shall beThe governing law of the contract shall be the substantive law of

 Restrictions